JanMichaelSE/backdrop/.github/README.md

   - Displays help information on available commands.
 - `-s, --slideshow`:
   - Configure and set a slideshow using images selected with `fzf`.
+  - On Windows, selected images are copied to `%APPDATA%\BackdropSlideShow`, and a `.theme` file is generated and applied silently.
+  - On Linux, a `backdrop_settings.xml` slideshow config is created in `~/.local/share/backgrounds`.
+  - You will be prompted for the slideshow duration in minutes.
 - `-u, --url`:
   - Download and set an image from a URL.
 Unaccepted images are deleted.
 - `-v, --version`: